UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 - Platform: UniFi Drive (license-free)

-Key strengths: The UNAS Pro 4 fills a genuine gap — 1U, dual 10G SFP+, NVMe caching, and no licensing, all at $499.
-Cached sequential reads reach 700–900 MB/s in production deployments.
-It is the right pick for UniFi-ecosystem SMBs with tight rack space and 10G SFP+ switches already in place.
+Key strengths: 1U, dual 10G SFP+, NVMe caching, and no licensing, all at $499.
+In our production deployments, cached sequential reads have consistently reached 700–900 MB/s over SFP+ DAC connections.
+It is a strong pick for UniFi-ecosystem SMBs with tight rack space and 10G SFP+ switches already in place.

 Key limitations: NVMe slots are cache-only (not primary storage).
 No 10GBASE-T port — copper-switch users need SFP+→RJ45 transceivers (~$30–$65/port).
-8 GB RAM is soldered and non-upgradable.
+The Pro 4 has 8 GB RAM and no documented user-upgrade procedure.
 No Docker, VMs, or iSCSI.

 vs. UNAS Pro ($499): Pro 4 wins on NVMe caching and 1U form factor; UNAS Pro wins on raw bay count (7 bays vs 4) if you need more storage in 2U.